lepperm/Learning-Log/_posts/journal/2021/05/2021-05-31-pipeline-refinement-and-local-wordpress.md

 Getting away for a few days from Thursday to Sunday was amazing, and much needed.
 It's been so long since my spouse and I had time where we didn't have anything in our environment that needed to be addressed or was stressing us out.
 We spent nearly 3 days just chatting, resting, playing, and exploring - it was the best!

 The mental buzzing from the stress of trying to keep everything together lessened and the tension drained from my neck and shoulders.
-You can tell that we are both burnt out, as we ended up sleeping over 10 hours a day, and I still feel like I could sleep more.
+You can tell that we are both worn out, as we ended up sleeping over 10 hours a day, and I still feel like I could sleep more.

 Returning home, while we were greeted by all our home comforts, we were also greeted with multiple new issues and new pests that had invaded the space while we were gone, so that sobered us up from the delights of vacation pretty quickly.
 It's Labor Day as I write this, and we've spent the time since we returned yesterday cleaning, researching house issues, calling contractors, doing yard work, and making plans with family for help.